 The Rule of 7 and Finding a Hook

-With so many astrology websites on the internet, I needed a reason for people visit my website, and continue to return to my website.
+With so many astrology websites on the internet, I needed a reason for people to visit my website, and continue to return to my website.
 I figured that writing weekly horoscopes would bring people to the website, and from there, they might browse, come across the astrology reports for sale, and buy.

-If you are selling products or services, writing articles that are of interest and of value to your current or potential client base may draw them in.
-While they may not be in a position to buy at that time; you are establishing yourself as a authority or source of information, and you are likely to be in their mind when it comes time for them to purchase.
+If you are selling products or services, writing articles that are of interest and value to your current or potential client base may draw them in.
+While they may not be in a position to buy at that time; you are establishing yourself as an authority or source of information, and you are likely to be in their mind when it comes time for them to purchase.

 Static Front Page to Display Different Areas